Author: Joshua Seidl, SSP

 with hardly any hesitation.
 He comically and endearingly appears vain glory, rash and impulsive on Face Book.
 Why?
 I'm

 just having a bit of fun with him.
-You can too. ← Sarge is 28 in this 1979 picture.
-Click it to see him at 16 in 1967.
+You can too.
+Visit Sarge T. Douglas on Face Book,.